-There are many reasons why Milk replacers for cattle are recommended over whole milk.
+There are many reasons why milk replacers for cattle are recommended and whole milk is not.
 Research shows that the live weight gains are much higher (+16%) in calves which are fed quality milk replacer compared to whole milk.
 It is also acidified and consistent of quality which improves digestion and decreases any risks of diarrhea.

 When you choose high quality milk replacer, it has lower levels of fat but higher levels of digestive milk proteins.
 This is a more optimal composition that encourages feed intake which can lead to earlier weaning.
 Feeding whole milk increases the risk of transmitting diseases such as Johne’s disease, Salmonellosis or E.coli.

 There are different types of Milk replacers for cattle available in the market.
 So it can be difficult to make the right choice.
-However, if you know what ingredients to look for in the replacers, it would become easier to provide the right feed to your cattle.
-This guide provides you information about the ingredients you should look for in the replacers.
+However, if you know what ingredients to look for in the replacers, it will become easier to provide the right feed for your cattle.
+This guide provides information about the ingredients you should look for in the replacers.

 Your cattle needs protein to supply the essential amino acids required for tissue synthesis.
 When choosing cattle premix, you should evaluate protein in terms of:

 For example: Whey is a good source of high quality proteins.